General terms and conditions of business

 (8) In the absence of contractual agreements, the provider shall refer to the remuneration specifications of a relevant industry association.

-(9) Prices are, as far as not otherwise designated, in Euro and plus the legal value added tax.
+(9) Prices are, as far as not differently designated, in euro and plus the legal value added tax.

-(1) Payments can be made as agreed by direct debit, bank transfer or Paypal.
+(1) Payments can be made by direct debit, bank transfer or Paypal as agreed.
 Invoices will only be accepted by separate agreement.
 Invoices are issued by arrangement for services to be rendered.
 If there is no agreement, payment will be made in advance.
 Up to the payment a right of retention exists concerning the achievements of the offerer.

 (2) If the amount to be paid is collected by the provider from the customer, it applies, in deviation from the legal regulation, that the advance information (pre-notification) must be available to the customer one to three days in advance.